 Table 1 compares existing development permissions and those currently sought by the applicant.
-For reference, Attachment 4 shows the concept plan submitted by Times Group Inc. in 2013 and Attachment 5 shows the proposed development
+For reference, Attachment 4 shows the concept plan submitted by Times Group Inc. in 2013 and Attachment 5 shows the current development concept.
+Although the in-force Official Plan and the recently adopted Amendments continue to recognize the OMB approved higher densities, the intent of the adopted Amendments would facilitate a development concept resulting in less density than previously permitted.